wp-plugins/authorizenet-woocommerce-addon/readme.txt

 4. This plugin readily works on developmentment server.
 5. This plugin does not requires SSL.
 6. This plugin does not store Card Details anywhere.
-7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers
+7. You can check for Testing Card No <a href="http://developer.authorize.net/faqs/#testccnumbers">Here</a>
 8. This plugin requires CURL
 9. This plugin does not support Pre Order or Subscriptions
 10. This plugin does not support Refunds in woocommmerce interface
+11. Learn more on <a href="http://developer.authorize.net/api/reference/starting_guide.html">Authorization Capture Settlement Void</a>

-11.Error connecting to AuthorizeNet
+12.Error connecting to AuthorizeNet

 This is a common known error you need to go to your plugins directory and then navigate to following file authorizenet-woocommerce-addon/lib/lib/shared/AuthorizeNetRequest.php